Interview Process Steps

-After introductions are finished, it is a good idea conduct a bit of small talk with the candidate.
+After introductions are finished, it is a good idea to conduct a bit of small talk with the candidate.

 Small talk is important because it’s one of the best methods to foster a healthy working relationship and build rapport.
 When it comes to picking topics for this stage of the interview process, try to find something that the candidate is interested in.
-This can be as easy as taking a quick look at their LinkedIn or Facebook profiles and seeing what their interests are.
+This can be as easy as taking a quick look at their social media profiles and seeing what their interests are.
 It’s amazing how much of a difference it can make by taking just a few minutes to connect with a candidate on a personal level.

 Do not attempt to talk about anything serious, like religion or politics, as the interview will likely turn into an awkward mess as a result.
-Not to mention the legal ramifications that come along with discussing these topics.
+Not to mention the legal ramifications that come with discussing these topics.